thefaysalcse/thefaysalcse/README.md

-## About Myself!
+## 👋 About Me

-### Hi there 👋
+Hi there!
+I’m Faysal Hossain — a Senior Mobile & Cross-Platform Developer from Bangladesh 🇧🇩

-👋 Hi, I’m Faysal Hossain — a passionate Senior Android Developer from Bangladesh 🇧🇩 📱 10+ years of experience in building high-quality native Android apps using Kotlin, Java, and Jetpack Compose 🧠 Also working with KMP (Kotlin Multiplatform) and interested in cross-platform solutions 💡 I love solving real-world problems with clean architecture and beautiful UI/UX 🔧 Skilled in REST APIs, Firebase, Room, DI (Hilt), and background task management 🎓 Diploma in Computer Technology | Constantly learning through real-world projects 🌍 Open to remote opportunities and collaboration!
+📱 10+ years of experience building high-quality mobile applications ⚙️ Expert in Kotlin, Java, Jetpack Compose, and modern Android architecture 🍎 Working with Swift & iOS development alongside Android for full mobile coverage 🌐 Experienced in Kotlin Multiplatform (KMP) for shared Android + iOS codebases 🧠 Actively exploring AI-powered development tools and “vibe coding” workflows 🤖 Integrating AI tools to speed up development, prototyping, and product building 💡 Passionate about clean architecture, scalable systems, and smooth UX/UI 🔧 Strong background in REST APIs, Firebase, Room, Hilt, and background processing 🚀 Builder of real-world production apps and startup-ready systems 🌍 Open to remote roles, collaborations, and innovative product teams in 2026

 **📫 Ask me anything about→**